TheSceneCo/thescene-java-client-sdk/README.md

 ###3.
 To register a new member

-First establish a client credentials authentication token.
+First you need a client credentials access token.
 Then you can do like the following.

 ```
 MemberRegistrationRequest memberRegistrationRequest = new MemberRegistrationRequest(...);
 MemberResource registeredMember = SceneClient.getMemberClient().register(memberRegistrationRequest);
 ```

-One you have a registered member you can log in with that member.
+Once you have registered a member, you can swap your client credentials access token for a resource owner access token which will allow you to perform operations for that member.

 ```
 SceneClient.getClientContext().exchangeResourceOwnerCredentialsForAccessToken(registeredMember.getEmail(),